JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 ## Prerequisites

 > Java Development Kit 11 with JavaFX development.

-> We recommend Liberica JDK at <https://bell-sw.com/pages/java-11.0.3/>, because it includes JavaFX.
+We recommend Liberica JDK 11 LTS at <https://bell-sw.com/pages/java-11.0.3/>, because it includes JavaFX.
+There is a long way to go regarding good Java 11 code.

- See https://github.com/JabRef/jabref/issues/2594 for the ongoing development.
+See https://github.com/JabRef/jabref/issues/5226 for current issues.

 An indication that `JAVA_HOME` is not correctly set or no JDK is installed is following error message: